 The first such project is with a partner company called qiibee.
 Its aim is to combine loyalty with sustainability, rewarding good actions by customers (such as using less energy and water or reducing food waste) with bespoke cryptocurrency which can be collected in an e-wallet and then converted into hotel services.

 “For this academic project, our Postgraduate Diploma students were tasked with analyzing whether qiibee’s blockchain technology could improve loyalty for customers in specific hospitality segments,” explains Pablo J. Garcia, Director of Spark at Les Roches’ Crans-Montana campus.

 What better way to get closer to the industry than to work with its future leaders?
-Another project in the pipleine, for which the partner is still under wraps, will look at developing an agile digital platform which will propose travel, hospitality and experience packages based on a customer’s ‘digital profile’.
+Another project in the pipeline, for which the partner is still under wraps, will look at developing an agile digital platform that will propose travel, hospitality, and experience packages based on a customer’s ‘digital profile’.
 This will leverage the flexibility and verification benefits of blockchain to enable easy modifications at any time – including during the trip itself.